 - As much as possible, wear cotton clothing, especially for undergarments.
 Avoid wearing synthetic or woolen clothing directly on the skin.
 Avoid wearing excessive accessories.

 - Spend time outdoors if strength permits.
-Walk on the grass, beach, or soil up to one half hour every day.
-Spend some time in direct sunlight.
+Walk on the grass, beach, or soil for at least one half hour every day.
+Spend some time in direct sunlight daily.

 - Exercise regularly.
 Activities may include walking, yoga, martial arts, dance, etc.